-- click on the log in button on the Gustavus homepage.
+- Click on the yellow user icon button on the Gustavus homepage (upper right hand corner).

-- Supply your credentials (e-mail username and password)
+- Supply your Gustavus credentials (e-mail username and password).

-- Click on your name next to the Log out button on the home page.
+- Click on your image on the home page (upper right hand corner).

 You must enable SpamAssassin on the Spam Filtering page before it will start marking and filtering spam from your ham (wanted e-mail).